bilaalgithub/ReadMe-Generator/README.md

 ## license
 ```
-this project is licensed under APACHE 2.0 license.
+this project is licensed under MIT license.
 ```

 ## Test